IvicaV/LeanTags/README.md

 You are researching a topic (e.g., "New Laptop") and collecting links from various sources over several days.
 *   **The Problem:** Bookmarks are too permanent; keeping tabs open is too messy.
 *   **The LeanTabs Fix:** Create a session (or use an existing one) and use the **"Add Link"** input field.
 Paste raw URLs from YouTube or Amazon.
-*   **The Result:** LeanTabs automatically fetches the **page titles** for you.
-You get a clean, readable list of resources that you can edit, categorize, and restore all at once when you are ready to buy.
+*   **The Result:** LeanTabs automatically fetches the page titles for you and auto-tags the source.
+You get a clean, categorized list of resources that you can edit and restore all at once when you are ready to buy.

 ### 4. The "Device Migrator" (Work vs. Home) 💾
 You finished your research at work and want to continue exactly where you left off on your home laptop.